-- Only one English graduation requirement course elass is taken during the regular school year unless approved by the principal/designee.
+- Only one English graduation requirement course is taken during the regular school year unless approved by the principal/designee.
 In other words, students must make up any unsuccessful English graduation requirement course before moving to the next level, unless approved by the principal/designee.
-Schools should consider the appropriate sequencing and delivery of the English standards, yet never should a school impede the student's option for early graduation. - Pursuant to KRS 158.142 Early high school graduation program, students pursuing early graduation may take two (2) high school English courses in an academic year. - A student or parent request for a schedule change must occur within the first five school days of the course.
+Schools should consider the appropriate sequence and delivery of the English standards, yet never should school faculty impede the student's option for early graduation. - Pursuant to KRS 158.142 Early high school graduation program, students pursuing early graduation may take two (2) high school English courses in an academic year. - A student or parent/guardian request for a schedule change must occur within the first five (5) school days of the course. - High School courses cannot be repeated to improve a grade UNLESS the student did not pass the course.
+Each time a course is completed (successfully or unsuccessfully), the final grade is posted to the official transcript.